 And bullying-provoked suicides among lesbian, gay, bisexual and transgender youth in the United States seems to be on the rise – or at least the media coverage is.
-In one two-month period in the past year, there were reports of 10 children and young adults who took their lives because of being bullied for being gay.
+In one two-month period in late 2010, there were reports of 10 children and young adults who took their lives because of being bullied for being gay.
 One of the most notable examples was Rutgers freshman Tyler Clementi, who was tormented when his roommate used a hidden camera to broadcast his sex life on the Internet.
 Clementi threw himself off the George Washington Bridge.

 The suicide of Tyler Clementi and 13-year-old Seth Walsh of California, 15-year-old Billy Lucas of Indiana and all of the other tragic cases recently reported have prompted attention, concern and some action.

 Actors, musicians and everyday folks posted videos on the web promising bullied kids a turnaround as part of the It Gets Better campaign.
 Pop culture did its part – an episode of Glee, which had its gay character so tormented by a jock that he switched high schools, raised awareness.
 Harry Potter actor Daniel Radcliffe filmed a PSA for The Trevor Project, a resource for LGBT youngsters considering suicide.
-And even President Obama and First Lady Michelle Obama stepped in, holding a White House conference on bullying prevention that was posted on Facebook in March.
+And even former President Obama and former First Lady Michelle Obama stepped in, holding a White House conference on bullying prevention that was posted on Facebook in March 2011.

 In the address, President Obama said, “No child should be afraid to go to school in this country.”

 But they are.
-“Students need to feel safe, and they need to feel supported by their schools,” says Jim Toy, a social worker who’s led the Ann Arbor chapter of GLSEN for 20 years.
+“Students need to feel safe, and they need to feel supported by their schools,” says Jim Toy, a social worker who led the Ann Arbor chapter of GLSEN for 20 years.
 “When they don’t, their human dignity and their human worth are comprised.
 Their learning is comprised.
 The stress can cause their immune system to be comprised.
 They may feel depressed and suicidal.

 “But many of them are hopeful and committed to changing this situation.”

-“I was so sick of it,” says Novi High School student Erin Cooper about the group of guys who harassed her for being a lesbian.
+“I was so sick of it,” says former Novi High School student Erin Cooper about the group of guys who harassed her for being a lesbian.
 The 18-year-old knew she wasn’t alone, which is why she couldn’t stand for it anymore.